What is a WiFi Booster and How Does it Improve Signal?

 Are There Alternative WiFi Range Extending Options?

-While WiFi boosters a great, it's also good to know about the different WiFi range-extending options available and how they differ from boosters.
+While WiFi boosters are great, it's also good to know about the different WiFi range-extending options available and how they differ from boosters.
 The top three alternatives are WiFi extenders, powerline adapters, and mesh networks.

 What’s the Difference Between a WiFi Booster and WiFi Extender?